cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 		- sankey plot
 - [x] read microbial paper (MON)
 - [x] when to meet Blake and Jordan
-- [ ]  complete lab safety training
-	- SDS for new chemicals

 Oct 2-5
 - [x]  make a recent CBC samples table